BryanTorez/Honeypot-Lab/README.md

 <br />
 <br />
 <br />
-I already have a firewall group that I've created for my other box but we can click on ADD firewall group at the top right corner and then I'll name this as Honeypot and click on ADD firewall group:  <br/>
+I already have a firewall group that I've created for my other box but we can click on '+Add Firewall Group' at the top right corner and then I'll name this as Honeypot and click on 'Add Firewall Group':  <br/>
 <br />
 <img src="https://snipboard.io/uY3t9j.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />